aazaff/teachPaleobiology/LabExercise3.md

 4. What is the appropriate URL for downloading all collections of Aves, Marsupialia, and Sirenia in the United States as a csv?

-5. What is the approopriate URL for downloading all occurrences of the gastropod genus *Ficus* as a csv?
+5. What is the approopriate URL for downloading all occurrences of the gastropod genus *Ficus* as a csv (Hint: There is also a *plant* genus named *Ficus*)?

 #### Exercise Questions 4